On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Introduction

-The contributions of this paper are listed as follows: \begin{itemize} \item We exploit the Gaussian MIMO \ac{BC}-\ac{MAC} duality to~maximize the achievable sum-rate of a multi-user MIMO system equipped with \acp{RIS} communicating over a BC, and formulate an optimization problem of the users'~covariance matrices and the phase shifts of the RIS~elements. \item Due to the non-convexity of the optimization problem and the possibility that a local optimization method may be trapped in a bad local optimum,{} we propose three different iterative algorithms which operate in the dual MAC, each of which provides a locally optimum solution.
-The first algorithm, which we call the \emph{AO algorithm}, optimizes the users' covariance matrices and the phase shifts of the RIS elements in an alternating manner.
+The contributions of this paper are listed as follows: \begin{itemize} \item We exploit the Gaussian MIMO \ac{BC}-\ac{MAC} duality to~maximize the achievable sum-rate of a multi-user MIMO system equipped with \acp{RIS} communicating over a BC, and formulate an optimization problem of the users'~covariance matrices and the phase shifts of the RIS~elements. \item Due to the non-convexity of the optimization problem and the possibility that a local optimization method may be trapped in a bad local optimum,{{} we propose three different iterative algorithms which operate in the dual MAC, each of which provides a locally optimum solution. }The first algorithm, which we call the \emph{AO algorithm}, optimizes the users' covariance matrices and the phase shifts of the RIS elements in an alternating manner.
 The users' covariance matrices are obtained by a dual decomposition method with a \ac{BCM}, while the phase shifts of the RIS elements are computed sequentially and are formulated in a closed-form expression.
 As it can be desirable to increase the time efficiency of the aforementioned sequential optimization, we introduce the \emph{approximate \ac{AO} algorithm}, which uses a gradient-based method for optimizing simultaneously the phase shifts of the RIS elements.
-Finally, the \emph{\ac{APGM} algorithm} applies a gradient-based method for optimizing the users' covariance matrices and the phase shifts of the RIS elements. \item For the proposed algorithms, we formulate the computational complexity in terms of the number of complex multiplications.
+Finally, the \emph{\ac{APGM} algorithm} applies a gradient-based method for optimizing the users' covariance matrices and the phase shifts of the RIS elements. \item For the proposed algorithms, we provide the computational complexity in terms of the number of complex multiplications. \item We show through simulations that the proposed algorithms provide the same achievable sum-rate with a low number of iterations, when the degree of freedom is high.
+The \ac{AO} algorithm requires the least number of iterations, but has the longest execution time.
+This is mainly attributed to the sequential optimization of the phase shifts of the RIS elements.
+The gradient-based optimization of the users' covariance matrices and the phase shifts of the RIS elements for the APGM algorithm is, on the other hand, the most efficient in terms of {execution time.
+On the other hand, when the degree of freedom is low, the proposed algorithms may yield different sum-rate performance.
+In such cases, all the proposed algorithms need to be executed so that the best achievable sum-rate is obtained with high probability.} \item We show that the achievable sum-rate increases approximately logarithmically with the number of transmit antennas and the number of users in the BC. {Also, we demonstrate that \ac{DPC} always provides a larger achievable sum-rate than linear precoding and that the gains increase with the number of RIS elements. }Moreover, we show that substantial achievable sum-rate gains can be obtained in the multi-RIS case and that these gains depend on the placement of the \acp{RIS}. \end{itemize} $\quad$The rest of this paper is organized as follows.
+In Section~\ref{sec:System-Model}, we introduce the system model of the considered \mbox{RIS-aided} MIMO BC.
+In Section \ref{sec:Problem-Formulation}, we formulate the optimization problem to maximize the achievable sum-rate.
+In Section \ref{sec:Proposed-Optimization-Methods}, we propose and derive three optimization algorithms to solve the formulated optimization problem.
+The analysis of the computational complexity of the proposed optimization algorithms is presented in Section \ref{sec:Computational-Complexity}.
+In Section \ref{sec:Simulation-Results}, we provide simulation results that illustrate the achievable sum-rate of the proposed algorithms.
+Finally, Section \ref{sec:Conclusion} concludes this paper.